Back Pain And Mitral Valve Prolapse?

 There are a number of symptoms for mitral valve prolapse as I have written about in a prior blog.
-However, I just received an email asking, “Can you have back pain with mitral valve prolapse?”
+However, I just received a patient email asking, “Can you have back pain with mitral valve prolapse?”

 This is a pretty interesting question.
 I’ll tell you why.